POLYGLOT BIBLES - Facsimiles & Download

 Scripture4All 2015

+This is a very accurate bilingual Bible (Diglot Bible).
 The Greek text of this Interlinear Bible is based on Scrivener's Textus Receptus 1894.
 In addition, the words are defined more precisely by the Strong numbers.
 The free PC program ISA3 is available in English, German and Dutch and allows a quick Bible study of certain passages.

 Online Bible and PDF download: